Max Johnson: LSU

-Freshman season

 Johnson started his freshman season as the team's third-string quarterback before being named the team's starter before LSU's game against Florida.
 In his first career start, he threw for 239 yards and three touchdowns in a 37–34 upset victory over the sixth-ranked Gators and was named the Southeastern Conference Offensive Player of the Week for his performance.
 The following game, Johnson passed for an LSU freshman record 435 yards with three touchdowns and an interception while also rushing for 45 yards and two touchdowns in a 53–48 win over Ole Miss.
-In his first season at LSU, Johnson completed 88 out of 150 attempted passes for 1,069 passing yards, 8 touchdowns and one interception.
+In his first season at LSU, Johnson completed 88 out of 150 attempted passes for 1,069 passing yards, eight touchdowns and one interception.

-Sophomore season

-Johnson was named LSU's starting quarterback during preseason training camp following an injury to Myles Brennan.
-In his sophomore and final season at LSU, Johnson completed 225 out of 373 attempted passes for 2,814 passing yards, 27 touchdowns and 6 interceptions.

-On December 7, 2021, Johnson announced via social media that he would be leaving LSU to enter the transfer portal.
+In the 2021 season, Johnson was named LSU's starting quarterback during preseason training camp following an injury to Myles Brennan.
+In the season opener against UCLA, Johnson completed 26 of 46 passes for a season-high 330 yards, three touchdowns, and one interception in a loss.
+Johnson and the Tigers rebounded with victories over McNeese State, Central Michigan, and Mississippi State, with Johnson throwing 12 touchdowns during the three-game winning streak.
+LSU then lost five of its next six games, with Johnson's lone victory during that stretch coming against No. 20 Florida, where he threw three touchdown passes, including the go-ahead touchdown late in the fourth quarter, in a 49–42 victory.
+The Tigers later earned victories over Louisiana–Monroe and No. 15 Texas A&M to become bowl eligible.
+In his final game with LSU against Texas A&M, Johnson completed 22 of 38 passes for 306 yards and three touchdowns, including a game-winning 28-yard touchdown pass to Jaray Jenkins with 20 seconds remaining in a 27–24 victory.
+During the 2021 season, Johnson appeared in and started 12 games, completing 225 of 373 passes for 2,814 yards, 27 touchdowns, and six interceptions while adding one rushing touchdown.
+On December 7, 2021, Johnson announced on social media that he would enter the transfer portal, opting out of LSU's appearance in the Texas Bowl.